adamaig/dev-with-docker-on-ubuntu/README.md

 # dev-with-docker-on-ubuntu

+*Update*: As docker-desktop and other innovations have largely solved the problems this tooling addressed, this is being archived.

 After fighting with Docker on OSX and the need for 2-way syncs, fsevents, etc.
 I developed a desire to get back to a simple(r) development on a linux based VM.
 This project is a jumping off point.